andela/hairven/CONTRIBUTING.md

 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the `andela/hairven` repository.

-## <a name="feature"></a> Want a Feature?
-You can request a new feature by submitting an issue to our [GitHub Repository](https://github.com/andela/hairven/issues).
-If you would like to implement a new feature then consider what kind of change it is:

 ## <a name="cg"></a> Code Guidelines